Wide-angle effects in the galaxy bispectrum: Numerical results

 Going beyond the monopole, wide-angle effects generate a non zero dipole at order $n = i+j =1$.
 As it can be seen from Figure \ref{fig:the_dipole}, the corrections are the order of few \%'s of the flat-sky bispectrum monopole.
 This holds in general, for all triangular configurations and in the redshift range $z \in [1,2]$.
 This could have important implications for searches of new physics in the dipole of the bispectrum.

 Another interesting metric to look at is how important the wide-angle effects are with respect to the error budget of the ongoing and upcoming large-volume galaxy surveys such as DESI and \textit{Euclid}.
-In Figure \ref{fig:compare_with_variance} we compare the wide-angle effects to a theoretical Gaussian variance assuming a flat-sky bispectrum\footnote{See for example section 4.2 of \cite{RizzoEtal2022} for the full expression.}.
-Following the forecast in \cite{Euclid:2019clj}, we consider a redshift bin centered at $z=1$ with total effective volume of $V_\mathrm{eff} = 8~ \mathrm{Gpc}^3 h^{-3}$.
+In Figure \ref{fig:compare_with_variance} we compare the wide-angle effects to a theoretical Gaussian variance assuming a flat-sky bispectrum with linear Kaiser model and Poisson shot-noise \footnote{See for example section 4.2 of \cite{RizzoEtal2022} for the full expression.}.
+Following the \textit{Euclid} forecast in \cite{Euclid:2019clj}, we consider a redshift bin centered at $z=1$ with total effective volume of $V_\mathrm{eff} = 8~ \mathrm{Gpc}^3 h^{-3}$ and number density $n_g = 6.86 \times 10^{-4}~h^3~\mathrm{Mpc}^{-3}$.
 We find that the wide-angle corrections to the monopole are always well below the expected cosmic variance, and can be safely neglected, unless some technique to remove sample variance is used, \emph{e.g.} multi-tracing between different samples probing the same volume.

 The signal to noise in the bispectrum dipole is instead of the order of 10\% for several triangles.
-Summing over all configurations indicates that the dipole could be measured with a significance of $\left(1\times \frac{V}{8\, \mathrm{Gpc}^3 h^{-3}} \right)$ $\sigma$'s by upcoming surveys.
+Summing over all configurations indicates that the dipole could be measured with a significance of $\left(0.76\times \sqrt{\frac{V}{8\, \mathrm{Gpc}^3 h^{-3}}} \right)$ $\sigma$'s by upcoming surveys.
+Therefore, the wide-angle corrections to the bispectrum dipole can start being detected with surveys probing volumes larger than $50$ $\mathrm{Gpc}^3\, h^{-3}$.
 Note however that the presence of a window function could change this result, since the signal from other multipoles will leak into the measured dipole, similarly to what happens in the power spectrum \cite{BeutlerCastorinaZhang2018}.